Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Introduction

-Written in the Fock-Goncharov parameters, the solution set $\mathcal D^n$ of the rank condition has several distinct irreducible components.
-In particular, $\mathcal D^6$ splits into three distinct irreducible components as described in\cite{16}.
-To describe the Hamiltonian reduction of $\mathcal A_6$, they first found a reduction for one component.
-Then, they found sequences of cluster mutations that act as Poisson birational maps transforming other components into the first one.
-This allowed them to describe Hamiltonian reductions on all irreducible components.
+In Fock--Goncharov parameters, the solution set $\mathcal{D}^n$ of the rank condition decomposes into distinct irreducible components \cite{17}.
+In particular, $\mathcal{D}^6$ splits into three distinct irreducible components \cite{16}.
+To describe the coisotropic reduction of $\mathcal{A}_6$, the authors of \cite{16} first constructed a reduction on one component.
+They then found sequences of cluster mutations inducing Poisson birational maps from the other components to this one.
+This allowed them to describe coisotropic reductions on all irreducible components.

 Our goal is to generalize this approach to higher $n$.
-Namely, we aim to find sequences of mutations that act transitively on the components of $\mathcal D^n$ via Poisson birational maps.
+Namely, we aim to find cluster transformations that act transitively on the components of $\mathcal{D}^n$ as Poisson birational maps.

-In this paper, we introduce a \textbf{birational Weyl group action} on the $\mathcal A_n$-quiver.
-This action is analogous to the $\mathbb Z/2$-action on the moduli space of framed local systems studied in\cite{23}.
-In a graph-combinatorial perspective, our Weyl group is similar to the one generated by reflections, which are certain sequences of cluster mutations along chordless cycles of the quiver explained in\cite{19} and\cite{2}.
+In this paper, we introduce a \textbf{birational Weyl group action} on the $\mathcal{A}_n$-quiver.
+This action is analogous to the $\mathbb{Z}_2$-action on the moduli space of framed local systems studied in \cite{23}.
+From a combinatorial perspective, it is similar to Weyl group actions in which each reflection is realized as a specific sequence of cluster mutations along a chordless cycle of the quiver \cite{19,2}.
 We are indebted to M. Bershtein for this observation.

-For any chordless cycle where the number of incoming arrows from any external vertex $v$ equals the number of outgoing arrows to $v$, we define a \textbf{reflection (or cycle mutation)} as a specific sequence of cluster mutations on the chordless cycle; see section \ref{Ch3.3}.
+For any chordless cycle such that the number of arrows from any external vertex $v$ to the cycle equals the number of arrows from the cycle to $v$, we define the \textbf{reflection} (or \textbf{cycle mutation}) as a specific sequence of cluster mutations along the chordless cycle (Section~\ref{Ch3.3}).

-The $\mathcal{A}_n$-quiver contains $\lfloor n/2 \rfloor$ main cycles with this property, as illustrated in Figure \ref{Fig1} (where each cycle consists of vertices of the same color).
-When $n$ is even, every such cycle is chordless, allowing us to naturally define the reflections for all main cycles.
+The $\mathcal{A}_n$-quiver contains $\lfloor n/2 \rfloor$ main cycles with this property, as illustrated in Figure~\ref{Fig1} (where each cycle consists of vertices of the same color).
+When $n$ is even, every such cycle is chordless, allowing us to define the reflections naturally for all main cycles.
 However, when $n$ is odd, the innermost main cycle is not chordless.
-Consequently, we cannot directly define a reflection based on this cycle.
+Consequently, we cannot directly define a reflection associated with this cycle.

-To resolve this issue, we introduce the \textbf{doubled $\mathcal{A}_n$-quiver}.
-Let $X_{i,j}$ be the cluster variables of the standard $\mathcal{A}_n$-quiver.
-We take a second copy of this quiver with cluster variables $\widetilde{X_{i,j}}$.
-Next, we modify and intertwine the two quivers so that all main cycles are chordless.
-The resulting quiver becomes isomorphic to the standard $\mathcal A_n$-quiver up to arrow multiplicity on the locus $\widetilde{X_{i,j}} = X_{i,j}$; see Figure \ref{Fig2}.